-Shade curves, which are charts that represent the mean effective shade target for different mapping units, stream aspects, and active channel widths (TMDL Section 9.1.5.2), were developed (Figures 9-5 - 9-27 in the TMDL Rule) to allow users to find target percent effective shade values for streams based on several stream characteristics.
-Unlike the site-specific shade targets and shade gap analysis (TMDL Section 9.1.5.2), shade curves do not calculate current effective shade.
-Any responsible person including DMAs can use DEQ shade curves, site-specific shade targets or other DEQ- approved method to assess and recommend an effective shade target for their jurisdiction.
+Shade curves, which are charts that represent the mean effective shade target for different mapping units, stream aspects, and active channel widths (TMDL, Section 9.1.5.3), were developed to allow users to find target percent effective shade values for streams based on several stream characteristics.
+Unlike the site-specific shade targets and shade gap analysis (TMDL, Section 9.1.5.2), shade curves do not calculate current effective shade.
+Any responsible person including DMAs can use DEQ shade curves, site-specific shade targets or other DEQ-approved method to assess and recommend an effective shade target for their jurisdiction.

-TMDL implementation plans must include the mean effective shade targets calculated by DEQ, if available, (Table 9-28 through Table 9-32 in the TMDL Rule document), or any updated effective shade target assessment approved or performed by DEQ in the future.
+TMDL implementation plans must include the mean effective shade targets calculated by DEQ, if available, (TMDL Rule, Section 9.1.5.2), or any updated effective shade target assessment approved or performed by DEQ in the future.